pangeo-data/climpred/docs/source/significance.rst

 respective distributions.
 Confidence intervals using these distributions are also calculated.

-This behavior is incorporated by :py:meth:`~climpred.classes.PredictionEnsemble.bootstrap`, see `example <examples/decadal/significance.html#Bootstrapping-with-replacement>`__.
+This behavior is incorporated by :py:meth:`.HindcastEnsemble.bootstrap` and :py:meth:`.PerfectModelEnsemble.bootstrap`, see `example <examples/decadal/significance.html#Bootstrapping-with-replacement>`__.